¡Ay caramba! Can a young goat convince a single-minded Chupacabra there are many yummy things to eat besides him?

 - Spooky-Scary or Spooky-Fun? 🎃 Fun.

-I’d like to thank Hazy Dell Press for providing a free copy via Edelweiss+ in exchange for an honest review.
+I’d like to thank Hazy Dell Press for providing a copy via Edelweiss+ in exchange for review consideration.

 Don’t Eat Me, Chupacabra! / ¡No Me Comas, Chupacabra! is a bright, adorable addition to the Hazy Dell Press Monster Series.
 Goat is minding his business one day when a young chupacabra leaps out of nowhere to try to eat him.
 Not wanting to be devoured, Goat takes Chupacabra in search of something else he would like to eat, but Chupacabra’s single-mindedness in his goat-chomping mission makes Goat’s search difficult.
 This is probably the Sullivans’ cutest board book so far, due largely to Chupacabra’s ridiculously charming character design and the sweet interactions between Goat and his friends.